Bubba Kush Strain

 When smoked, Bubba Kush tastes both earthy and sweet.
 The smoke emits a piney aroma that is well-mixed with hash and spice.
 The smoke can be fairly harsh and induce coughing due to its dank taste.

 The strain's legend is backed by mysterious parentage.
 Largely, the consensus is that the strain has mostly indica heritage from Afghan and American roots.
 Plan to smoke Bubba Kush later in the day to unwind with and chill.
 The strain is known to induce the munchies and sleep and has a packed, dense structure.
-Medical users favor Bubba Kush for the strain's intense and relieving physical high.
 The strain also smells powerfully when smoked.

 The strain has claimed fame in flower and edible forms in recent Cannabis Cups.
-From the cup to California, Bubba Kush has bloomed into a premier flower and appreciate pain reliever among patients.
+From the cup to California, Bubba Kush has bloomed into a premier flower.

 Potential Positive Effects